COOL WATER

 And it's waiting there for me and you?

-Those first few hoof trots leaving his friend behind the shade of a rock having known him since childhood were the slowest and most painful of his entire life, even more than saying goodbye to Mary when he first set off on his dangerous adventure with Joe.
+Those first few hoof-trots leaving his friend behind in the shade of a rock—having known him since childhood—were the slowest and most painful of his entire life, even more so than saying goodbye to Mary when he first set off on his dangerous adventure with Joe.

-Now, before he could even think about returning to the love of his life he needed to get to water for without it, both he and Dan would be joining Joe in the big beyond.
+Now, before he could even think about returning to the love of his life, he needed to find water, for without it, both he would soon be joining Joe in the great beyond.

 Dan's feet are sore he's yearning for